Udokailodigwe/memories-app-client/README.md

 # memories-app-client

-This application provide pet lovers opportunity to upload, share and store their memories with their pets.
+This application provide opportunity for people to upload and share memories of themselves.

 ## User Story
 </br>